finos/legend/docs/getting-started/installation-guide.md

   - Clients to create their own tools for their own use cases.
 - **Studio**: Provides a way to describe and connect data in business terms to create data models.
 - **Pure**: Provides a way to alter Pure, the underlying language for Legend.
+- **Depot**: Provides a metadata registry to support project dependencies and artifact publishing.
-- **Shared**: Provides shared code used across Legend apps for universal server-side functionality, like hosting static files, performing authentication, and so on.
+- **Shared**: Provides shared code used across Legend apps for generic server-side functionality, such as serving static files, performing authentication, and so on.

 #### Prerequisites